UHH2/UHH2/README.md

 After the installation, compile the SFrame core by executing `make` in the directory you used to checkout SFrame into.
 This has only to be done once.

-To compile `UHH2` code, change to the `UHH2` directory and execute `make`. **IMPORTANT*:* If you also want to run the CMSSW part (i.e. `NtupleWriter` or execute `AnalysisModules` within CMSSW), you also have to run `scram b`.
+To compile `UHH2` code, change to the `UHH2` directory and execute `make`.
+If you also want to run the CMSSW part (i.e. `NtupleWriter` or execute `AnalysisModules` within CMSSW), you also have to run `scram b`.
 For cleaning up, use `make clean` or `scram b clean` / `scram b distclean`.
 Cleaning up manually can be done by removing all files in the `obj` subdirectory (which is the location used by all auto-generated files) and the SFrame libraries, i.e. `$SFRAME_DIR/lib/libSUHH2*`.

-Also take care to always use a consistent setup when compiling.
-A good thing to do is to always set up CMSSW, then set up sframe, e.g. execute these commands every time you login:
+Concerning the environment, it is important to make sure you always use a consistent setup when compiling and running the code.
+A good thing to do is to always first set up CMSSW, then set up sframe, i.e. execute an analogue of these commands for every new shell:

 ```
 cd CMSSW_7_2_1_patch4